Unified Static and Dynamic Network: Efficient Temporal Filtering for Video Grounding: Introduction

-In this work, we reconsider solving the TVG tasks from the perspective of human visual perception biology~\cite{deco2021revisiting, barbosa2020interplay}, as shown in Fig.~\ref{fig:task_bio}.
-And we notice the fact that human comes rapidly to understand the queried events in a video, researches show that this is related to the Global Neuronal Workspace (GNW)~\cite{deco2021revisiting} theory and dynamic visual perception theory in the brain's prefrontal cortex (PFC)~\cite{barbosa2020interplay}.
-These two theories express as the interplay between \emph{activity-silent and persistent activity mechanisms} of PFC in the brain~\cite{barbosa2020interplay}.
-Specifically, the GNW theory reveals that when the brain receives multi-source data input, these data will be statically correlated, enabling semantic complementation between multimodal information (basic information provided by the data themselves) to fill the gaps of different modalities.
-The brain will then focus on the video content and conduct dynamic visual perception that is transmitted along the \textbf{Timeline Main Clue} and exhibits \textbf{three characteristics}: \textbf{1) Short-term Effect:} nearby perceptions strongly affect current perceptions; \textbf{2) Auxiliary Evidence (Relevance) Cues:} semantically relevant scenes in the video provide auxiliary time and semantic cues; \textbf{3) Perception Complexity:} the perception process is time-series associative and complex, demonstrating high-dimensional nonlinearity~\cite{barbosa2020interplay}.
+In this work, we revisit solving TVG tasks through the lens of human visual perception biology~\cite{deco2021revisiting, barbosa2020interplay}, as illustrated in Fig.~\ref{fig:task_bio}.
+We observe that humans quickly comprehend queried events in a video, a process linked to the Global Neuronal Workspace (GNW) theory and dynamic visual perception theory in the brain's prefrontal cortex (PFC)~\cite{deco2021revisiting, barbosa2020interplay}.
+These theories describe the interplay between \emph{activity-silent and persistent activity mechanisms} in the PFC \cite{barbosa2020interplay}.
+The GNW theory suggests that when the brain processes multi-source data, it creates shallow correlations, allowing for semantic complementation between multimodal information.
+This step might not need overly complex deep networks for multimodal interactions between video and language.
+After that, the brain might pay attention on correlating as much useful information as possible.
+It will then focus on the video content and conduct dynamic visual perception that is transmitted along the \textbf{Timeline Main Clue} and exhibits \textbf{three characteristics}: \textbf{1) Short-term Effect:} nearby perceptions strongly affect current perceptions; \textbf{2) Auxiliary Evidence (Relevance) Cues:} semantically relevant scenes in the video provide auxiliary time and semantic cues; \textbf{3) Perception Complexity:} the perception process is time-series associative and complex, demonstrating high-dimensional nonlinearity~\cite{barbosa2020interplay}.